Nicklas373/Office-Tools/README.md

 # Office Tools
 Customized application that have feature to backup your data with user preference time frames, by using windows task scheduler library, also have support with archiving folder that have feature to encrypt your password by using SHA-256 encryption.

-In addition by request, it also have feature with compress PDF file by using SyncFusion Library.
+In addition by request, it also have feature with;
+- Compress, Merge and Split PDF file by using SyncFusion Library.
+- Export PDF into documents, spreadsheets and image file by using SautinSoft Library.

 # Additional library:
-- 7-Zip (7za Library)
+- 7-Zip (Archiver)
+- SautinSoft (PDF Export)
 - SHA-256 (Encryption / Decryption)
 - SyncFusion (PDF Compression)
-- Windows Task Scheduler (DLL)
+- Windows Task Scheduler (Automated Scheduler)

 # App Function
 - Normal Backup